Maintenance Tips for Powder-Coated Fencing & Gates

-Deciding to install a powder coated gate or fencing is a smart move, especially in Perth where the weather swings from stifling heat to stormy winds and rain through the year.
-Powdercoating is environmentally friendly, cost effective and highly durable.
+Installing fencing or gates which are powder-coated is a smart move, especially in Perth where the weather swings from stifling heat to stormy winds and rain throughout the year.
+Powdercoating is environmentally friendly, cost-effective and highly durable.

-While powdercoating is durable, it’s not completely invincible.
-Certain climate and environment changes can affect powdercoating over time.
-Build up of dirt in the crevices and joints of fencing and gates can create a home for insects and bacteria which can speed up the breakdown of the coating.
+While powder coating is durable, it’s not completely invincible.
+Certain climate and environmental changes can affect powder coating over time.
+A build-up of dirt in the crevices and joints of fencing and gates can create a home for insects and bacteria which can speed up the breakdown of the coating.

-To protect the powder coated surface, it’s important to clean it often.
+To protect the powder-coated surface, it’s important to clean it regularly.
 In order to clean it well without damaging it, follow these tips:

-- Always use detergent that does not contain solvents or petroleum-based chemicals which could damage the coating.
-A great way to know if a detergent is safe for your powder coated surface is whether or not you can touch it with your skin or you need to wear gloves.
-If it’s not safe for you, it’s not a good idea to use it on your powder coated fence or gate either
+- Always use a detergent that does not contain solvents or petroleum-based chemicals which could damage the coating.
+A great way to determine whether a detergent is safe for your powder-coated surface is to check the directions for use to see whether or not you need to wear gloves.
+If gloves are required, the chances are the product will be too harsh for use on your powder-coated fence or gate.

 - Rinse the detergent from the fence with lukewarm water.
-You can allow to dry naturally or use a cloth to dry and polish for a cleaner finish.
+You can allow it to dry naturally or use a cloth to dry and polish it for a cleaner finish.